-Arts & Sciences or Global Health -King's College London
+Arts & Sciences or Global Health - King's College London -King's College London

 King's College London is ranked among the top 25 universities in the world and prides itself upon recruiting dedicated, academically focused students.
 A study abroad experience at King's College will allow you to call London, the world's most diverse city, home.
-Through ISA at King's College students have the opportunity to study along side British and other international students.
-Courses are taught in English by King's College professors and are held on their campuses located in central and south-central London.
+ISA participants can choose the Arts & Sciences or Global Health curriculum track.
+All courses are taught by host university faculty at King's College London.
+ISA participants take classes alongside British and other international students.

-Arts & Sciences or Global Health (Spring 3, Fall 3, Year 3)
+Selecting the Arts & Sciences or Global Health track

-As part of the Arts & Sciences or Global Health curriculum pathway students can select modules (courses) offered by the School of Arts & Humanities, School of Biomedical & Health Sciences, School of Law, School of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or School of Social Science & Public Policy.
+As part of the Arts & Sciences curriculum pathway students can select modules (courses) offered by the Faculty of Arts & Humanities, Faculty of Life Sciences & Medicine, School of Law, Faculty of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or Faculty of Social Science & Public Policy.
 All course selections are subject to approval by King's College and not guaranteed.

-Students wishing to take a more specific focus can choose the Global Health track and simply indicate this on the first line within their letter of intent.
-Students participating in this track are required to take Introduction to Global Health and Introduction to Social Medicine alongside two other courses within the Arts & Sciences program.
-The Global Health track does not include clinical placements and is ideal for a number of different majors.
+Students wishing to take a more specific focus can choose the Global Health track offered by the university.
+Students participating in this track are required to take both the Global Health & Social Medicine modules during their time abroad and are given priority for these classes.
+Students will then select two additional modules from the Arts & Sciences catalog to accompany their Global Health modules.

 Students must have a minimum grade point average of 3.30.